w-frank/w-frank.github.io/content/stm32-blink.md

 1. Open STM32CubeMX and start a new STM32 project.
 2. I'm using the STM32 Discovery board which has an STM32F407VG microcontroller and 4 onboard LEDs.
-For this project, I'm using the STM32 Cube Framework with the HAL libraries.Select STM32F4-DISC1 from the board selector.
+For this project, I'm using the STM32 Cube Framework with the HAL libraries.
+I'm developing on a PC running Ubuntu 20.04.3.
+Select STM32F4-DISC1 from the board selector.
 3. The STM32F4 Discovery board has the following LEDs available to the user:

 | LED     | NAME  | PIN  |